How to Grow Mushrooms at Home: The Beginner's Guide

 3. Sterilisation

 Once a substrate is selected, it is either pasteurised or sterilised using a variety of techniques.
-Why is this necessary I hear you ask?
+Why is this necessary?

 As already mentioned, mushrooms require a sterilised substrate in order to grow.
-In layman’s terms, this just means some organic material that the mushrooms ‘eats’ to get the carbon and nitrogen it needs for growth.
-In the wild, a mushroom shares its food or ‘substrate’ with many other organisms, primarily bacteria and other fungi.
-However, these are unwelcome dinner guests when we’re trying to cultivate our desired mushrooms at home.
-Bacterial or fungal contaminants that have hijacked your grow can produce toxins that make you ill, so it’s something you must try and avoid.
+In layman's terms, this just means some organic material that the mushrooms 'eat' to get the carbon and nitrogen needed for growth.
+In the wild, a mushroom shares its food, or 'substrate', with many other organisms, primarily bacteria and other fungi.
+However, these are unwelcome dinner guests when we're trying to cultivate our desired mushrooms at home, as bacterial or fungal contaminants can stunt or prevent the growth of mycelium as they compete for resources.

 The mean green, a name affectionately given to Trichoderma mold, strikes again!